Yasuo Higa

 Yasuo Higa (比嘉 康雄, Higa Yasuo) was an Okinawan photographer, ethnologist and anthropologist.
 He served ten years as a police officer near a US military base before becoming a photographer, with much of his early work centered on life in postwar Okinawa.
 Higa is most known for his research on ancient rituals and shamanesses from the Ryukyu Islands, mainland Japan, and Asia, conducted over the span of nearly 40 years.
 Through his photographs and extensive notes, Higa has preserved critical documentation on maternal rituals that have been effectively rendered extinct in areas such as Kudaka and Miyakojima.

 From the 1990s onwards, Higa was also active as an educator of folklore studies, having served as an affiliate lecturer at Meiji Gakuin University and the Research Institute of Okinawa Prefectural University of Arts, and as a panelist at numerous symposiums.

 Early life

 Higa was born to Okinawan parents on Mindanao, Philippines in 1938.
 After his father, who was drafted into the Japanese army, died during WWII in 1945, Higa's family returned to Okinawa the following year.
-When his mother passed away in 1949, Higa went to live with his grandmother in Koza City (current day Okinawa City).
+When his mother died in 1949, Higa went to live with his grandmother in Koza City (current day Okinawa City).
 There he graduated from high school in 1958 and joined the police force which assigned him to the crime scene investigation unit at the police station next to Kadena Air Base.
 Higa remained there for ten years working as a forensic and documentary photographer for cases typically involving American soldiers.